ibexa/documentation-user/docs/content_management/block_reference.md

     For recommendation blocks provided by the Raptor integration, see [Recommendation block reference](raptor_recommendation_blocks.md).

-age Builder has two main views that you can use while creating a page:
+Page Builder has two main views that you can use while creating a page:

 - **Page blocks** toolbox - consists of all available elements that you can use by dragging them and dropping on a drop zone.